 Texts/Films to Enjoy

-Dinosaurs Love Underpants
+Pirates Love Underpants

 Grammar, Punctuation and Spelling

-Use commas to separate items in lists.
+Commas to separate items in lists

 Know which letters are best un-joined.